Childcare, schools and parental leave

 If you choose to bring your spouse and/or children to Stockholm, there are a few things to think about.

 Should your spouse wish to continue his or her career in Stockholm, there are a number of established agencies to approach.
-For more information see the Find a job-section.
+For more information, see the Find a Job section.

 Learn Swedish – cost-free

 Please note that Swedes are happy to speak English, but it could be hard to find a job if you don’t speak Swedish.
 There’s a cost-free course in Swedish for non-Swedes called SFI (Svenska För Invandrare or Swedish For Immigrants).
-We recommend you to contact SFI as soon as possible.
+We recommend you contact SFI as soon as possible.
 Also see SIFA (Stockholm Intense Swedish for Academics) and Stockholm Academic Forum.

 Stockholm is an excellent place to be a parent (or a child).
 To prove this point, the Swedish Institute has put together a list of “10 things that make Sweden family-friendly”.

-Good to know
+Good to know:

 Childcare and schools

 Almost all six-year-olds attend voluntary preschool classes.
 Between ages 7-16, children go to compulsory comprehensive school.
-After completing the ninth grade, 90 % continue with a three-year upper secondary school (gymnasium) with most programs leading to a vocational diploma and to qualifications for studies at a university or university college (högskola).
+After completing the ninth grade, 90 % continue with a three-year upper secondary school ("gymnasium") with most programs leading to a vocational diploma and qualifications for studies at a university or university college (högskola).
 All education provided by the state is free.

-Contact your local municipality (kommun) or ‘stadsdelsförvaltning’ in Stockholm for more information about schools with other language profiles.
+Contact your local municipality ("kommun") or ‘stadsdelsförvaltning’ in Stockholm for more information about schools with other language profiles.

-International schools in Stockholm
+International and internationally-oriented schools in Stockholm

 Parental leave